 The next step was to run a customer experience mapping workshop to identify the pain points and opportunities for improvement using the insights from user research.

-04. Report with insights
+04. Reporting the insights

 The final step was to aggregate all the insights, group them and create a report with actionable results to efficiently improve the email ecosystem.
-Some of the opportunities identified include:

 - send emails and recommendations that are tailored to the learner's profile;